Kitchen Design Ideas

 - Display Everyday Items: Bowls, cutting boards, and cookbooks add authenticity.

-- Layer Lighting: Overhead lights aren’t enough add task and accent lighting.
+- Layer Lighting: Overhead lights aren’t enough; add task and accent lighting.

 - Add Plants: Even one herb plant brings life to the space.